MobilityData/gtfs-validator/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure these boxes are checked before submitting your pull request - thanks!

 - [ ] Run the unit tests with `gradle test` to make sure you didn't break anything
-- [ ] Format the title like "feat: -new feature short description-" (PR title must be conventional: please follow [conventionnal commit specification](https://www.conventionalcommits.org/en/v1.0.0/))
+- [ ] Format the title like "feat: -new feature short description-" (PR title must follow the [conventionnal commit specification](https://www.conventionalcommits.org/en/v1.0.0/))
 - [ ] Linked all relevant issues
 - [ ] Include screenshot(s) showing how this pull request works and fixes the issue(s)